-If you are interested in opportunities to represent student views, please contact the Students' Union: [academicreps@bath.ac.uk](mailto:academicreps@bath.ac.uk)
+If you are interested in opportunities to represent student views, please contact the Students' Union: academicreps@bath.ac.uk moodle.bath.ac.uk/course/view.php?id=30537

-The Students' Union runs a full training programme for student representatives including an online course in Moodle, a conference and additional sessions through the Skills Training programme.
+The SU runs a full training programme for student representatives including an online course in Moodle, a conference and additional sessions through the Skills Training programme.

 If you need to raise a concern, remember there are various routes open to you.
 You can discuss issues directly with a lecturer, your Personal Tutor, or the Director of Studies.
 Individual problems are often more readily resolved in this way.
-The Students' Union Advice and Support Service, described below, also provides students with information and confidential advice.
+The SU Advice and Support Service, described below, also provides students with information and confidential advice.